dgrinddev/myprompts/README.md

 # MyPrompts.io

-MyPrompts.io is an AI prompt manager for storing, organizing, and accessing your prompts for ChatGPT, Midjourney, and other AI tools.
+MyPrompts is an AI prompt manager for storing, organizing, and accessing your prompts for ChatGPT, Midjourney, and other AI tools.

 Live demo: [MyPrompts.io](https://myprompts.io/)